shivacaus/SHS-DATA-and-CODE-Resources/README.md

 ## Description
-This repository contains the datasets and MATLAB codes used in the research paper “Neural Network–Predicted SEIR Modelling of COVID-19 in Nepal with Interventions and PSO-Driven Meteorological Impact Analysis.”
+This repository contains the datasets and MATLAB codes used in the research paper “Analysis of  Meteorological Effects on COVID-19 Dyanamics in Nepal through Neural Network– and PSO-Driven SEIR Modelling.”

 ## Contents
 1. Epidemic and meteorological data_Nepal.xlsx (final data used in Matlab)